hridayc7/hridayc7.github.io/_pages/teaching.md

   - /teaching
 ---

+---
+My experiences teaching have undoubtedly been the highlight of my undergraduate experience at Michigan.
+I love meeting new students and watching them grow not only as students but individuals is extremely fullfing
+---

 I have been fortunate to contribute to the learning experiences of my peers in various roles:

 ### Teaching Assistant (TA)